 In this example, I am pulling a row from another worksheet based on some cell values (references).

-I will not explain how this formula works as these formulas are same as the above one.
+I will not explain how this formula works, as these formulas are the same as the above one.

-Hope this helps you out when you want to show data from a lot of worksheets in the main worksheet.
-Do you use any better method?
+I have shown you how to use Excel to reference cells in another sheet based on a cell value.
+I hope this helps you out when you want to show data from a lot of worksheets in the main worksheet.
+Do you use any better methods?
 Let me know in the comment box.